qinyunnn/RobuSeqNet/README.md

 ## Usage

-We provided a training example in examples.
+We provided a training example in examples. s
 ## Data Preparation
 ```
-# put your dataset under data/ directory with the same structure shown in the example/data/
+# put your dataset under data/ directory with the same structure shown in the examples/data/

 data
  |-reads.txt